-Students need to be aware of the eligibility requirements if they intend to go to a college or university on an athletic scholarship or participate in any Division I or II sports.
+Students need to be aware of the eligibility requirements if they intend to go to a college or university on an athletic scholarship or participate in any Division I,II,III or NAIA athletic program.
 Please contact your school counselor, athletic coach, athletic director or the NCAA website for specific details.